Our Top 10: The Expert’s List of Project Management Methodologies

 Agile is a set of principles designed for developing software.
 Rather than building out every step of the project at the outset, the development process is divided into short cycles.
 This enables the team to adapt to quickly changing situations.

 Agile project management is best used in dynamic environments where there’s potential for constantly changing requirements.
-It suits businesses which require flexibility and seek to quickly and consistently provide product updates and new trends to their customers.
+It suits businesses that require flexibility and seek to quickly and consistently provide product updates and new trends to their customers.

 - PROS – Allows teams to be flexible and responsive to changes.
 With instant feedback from stakeholders at every step, Agile project management drastically reduces the risk of project failure.
 By working in short development cycles, teams find that their effectiveness and productivity, as well as customer satisfaction, all increase.

-- CONS – Agile is an energy intensive methodology.
+- CONS – Agile is an energy-intensive methodology.
 It requires all stakeholders to work closely together on a daily basis.

 Who Should be Using Agile?

 Agile methodology is most effective in dynamic environments where there’s a potential for constantly changing requirements.
-It suits businesses which must respond quickly and consistently to emerging trends, providing regular updates to their customers.
+It suits businesses that must respond quickly and consistently to emerging trends, providing regular updates to their customers.